nimh-dsst/dsst-rtd/docs/curations/04-M-0222/README.md

 1. The anatomical data of `sub-MOA133/ses-b0` came from an excluded scan two weeks earlier in order to have anatomical data to go along with the functional data.
 1. Not every functional run has an events file of timings of stimuli presented during the run.
+1. Not every session has a resting state scan.
+5 sessions are missing a resting state scan.
 1. Not every resting state scan has physiological data.
+22 sessions are missing physiological data.

 ## Tabular Phenotypic Data Description